atotic/event-loop/README.md

 Completed promises run callbacks after completion.

 Callbacks are placed on the microtask queue.

-## Developer takeaways

-Now we understand the spec, and how Chrome implements it.

-Event loop does not say much about when events are dispatched:

-1. Events on the same queue are dispatched in order.

-2. Events can be dispatched directly, bypassing the event loop task queues.

-3. Microtasks get executed immediately after a task.

-4. Render part of the loop gets executed on vSync, and delivers events in the following order:

-    1. 'resize' event

-    2. 'scroll' event

-    3. mediaquery listeners

-    4. 'CSSAnimation' events

-    5. Observers

-    6. rAF

-## What really happens

-We've build a test rig, 'shell.html' that
 ## Multiple event loops and their interaction

 ## Examples